Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 ```

 <i>NOTE: not all configuration options of an Adapter Set are exposed by the file suggested above.
-You can easily expand your configurations using the generic template, see the [Java In-Process Adapter Interface Project](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess/tree/v7.4.1#configuration) for details.</i><br>
+You can easily expand your configurations using the generic template, see the [Java In-Process Adapter Interface Project](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess#configuration) for details.</i><br>
 <br>
-Please refer [here](https://lightstreamer.com/docs/ls-server/latest_7_3/General%20Concepts.pdf) for more details about Lightstreamer Adapters.
+Please refer [here](https://lightstreamer.com/docs/ls-server/latest/General%20Concepts.pdf) for more details about Lightstreamer Adapters.

 ## Install

 If you want to install a version of this demo in your local Lightstreamer server, follow these steps:
 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users; this should be preferred to using COMMUNITY edition, otherwise you would see a limit on the event rate) from [Lightstreamer Download page](https://lightstreamer.com/download/), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
-* Get the `deploy.zip` file of the ["Release for Lightstreamer 7.3" release](https://github.com/Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/releases) and unzip it.
+* Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/releases) and unzip it.
 * Copy the just unzipped `3DWorldDemo` folder into the `adapters` folder of your Lightstreamer Server installation.
 * [Optional] Customize the specific "LS_3DWorldDemo_Logger" and "LS_demos_Logger" categories in log4j configuration file `3DWorldDemo/classes/log4j2.xml`.
 * Launch Lightstreamer Server.